SoCool-Theo/CourtSniper/README.md

 ### 1. Unattended Execution

-Configure Windows Task Scheduler to launch `sniper.py` automatically at **7:55 AM on Saturday morning**.
-This gives the browser a 5-minute warm-up buffer before registration opens at 8:00 AM.
+Configure Windows Task Scheduler to launch `sniper.py` automatically at **few minutes before the target time to book**.
+This gives the browser a minute warm-up buffer before registration.

 ### 2. Absolute System Paths